ansys/pyaedt/doc_generator/Sphinx_AEDTLib/API/CoreModules.rst

 Core Modules
 ===================================

-This Section contain info about all the Core Modules of pyaedt.core.
+This Section contain info about all the Core Modules of pyaedt.
 In particular:

 #.
 Design